Which room would we have our Civil Wedding Ceremony in?

 Do we have to pay any extra for the Civil Wedding Ceremony?

-No, the cost of using the Gothic Drawing Room is including in the exclusive hire fee of the Castle but there will be a fee to pay directly to the registrar in order for them to conduct the ceremony for you.
+Yes, there is a fee of £500.00 for holding a Civil Ceremony inside the Castle and there will also be a fee to pay directly to the registrar in order for them to conduct the ceremony for you.

 Do we have to book the registrar separately?